8X10 HORIZONTAL PROJECTION ENLARGER

 10X10 hinged negative carrier.
 I do not know what enlarger this fits.
 The overall size is 12X12".
 Window opening is 9 1/2 X 9 1/2" square.
 Included glass is worthless.
 There is one glass retaining clip missing.
 Another good one for your homemade enlarger. $65.

 5X7 Kodak glass carriers.
 The black carrier is metal.
 The green carrier is wood.
 Each has a bottom sheet of glass.
 A top sheet of glass is required to hold the negative flat.
 The glass in the metal carrier is scratch free, $100.
-The glass in the wood carrier has a 1/8" scratch, $30.
-I will supply a top cover glass of new coated glass for $50 additional.
+The glass in the wood carrier has a 1/8" scratch, $70.
+I will supply a top cover glass of new clear glass for $50 additional.
+I like these carriers.
+I used an 8X10 in the constrcution of the 8X10 horizontal projection enlarger at the top of this page.

 Negative stage and bellows from 8X10 Fotar enlarger.
 This is so oversize that it is possible to convert this to an 11X14 negative stage.
 Bellows are light tight and in good condition.
 Negative stage has a hinged door to keep light contained and dust out.
 Set up to accept a pin registered carrier.
 No negative carrier included.
 Flat top and grooved sides make for easy alignment and for easy installation on your existing enlarger.
 Originally, this was bolted to the Fotar enlarger chassis with just 2 massive 3/4" bolts spaced 10" apart as seen in the last photograph; these bolts are included.
 Converting a substantially built 8X10 to 11X14 would be one way to go.
 The 8X10 Calumet enlargers listed above would be an excellent choice.
 Another way would be to make a horizontal projection enlarger.
 The negative stage inside dimensions are 14X17".
 The opening in the bottom of the negative stage is 12" square; the opening in the top of the negative stage is 13.25" square.
 It is possible to enlarge it to accommodate 11X14.
 The top of the negative stage, where the head goes, is 16X25". $400